simonmichael/hledger/doc/MANUAL.md

 #### web

 [hledger-web](http://hackage.haskell.org/package/hledger-web)
-provides a web-based user interface for viewing and modifying your ledger ([demo](http://demo.hledger.org)).
+provides a web-based user interface for viewing and modifying your ledger.
 It includes an account register view that is more useful than the command-line register, and basic data entry and editing.
+Try it out at http://demo.hledger.org.

 web-specific options: